-While the fixed configuration fiber switch, as the name implies, are switches with fixed number of ports and are typically not expandable.
-Cisco Catalyst 3750 is the good example of this.
-The fixed configuration switch category is further broken down into: unmanaged switch, smart switch and managed L2 and L3 switch.
+While the fixed configuration fiber switch, as the name implies, are switches with the fixed number of ports and are typically not expandable.
+Cisco Catalyst 3750 is a good example of this.
+The fixed configuration switch category is further broken down into the unmanaged switch, smart switch and managed L2 and L3 switch.
 Each of them can be used in different situation.

 How to Choose a Fiber Switch?

-In the previous article entitled “Why Choose to Use a Managed Ethernet Switch?”, it mentioned the reasons why people should use managed switch other than unmamaged switch.
-Mangaed switch can give you better control over LAN traffic and offer advanced features like remote management, Redundancy, QoS services.
-Besides the above factors, some common features about choosing a right fiber switch is listed below.
+In the previous article entitled “Why Choose to Use a Managed Ethernet Switch?”, it mentioned the reasons why people should use managed switch other than the unmamaged switch.
+A managed switch can give you better control over LAN traffic and offer advanced features like remote management, Redundancy, QoS services.
+Besides the above factors, some common features about choosing the right fiber switch are listed below.

 Fiber switches typically come in 5, 8, 10, 16, 24, 28, 48, and 52-port configurations.
 These ports may be a combination of SFP/SFP+ slots for fiber connectivity, but more commonly they are copper ports with RJ-45 connectors on the front, allowing for distances up to 100 meters.

 Power over Ethernet (PoE) is a capability that facilitates powering a device (such as an IP phone, IP Surveillance Camera, or Wireless Access Point) over the same cable as the data traffic.
 One of the advantages of PoE is the flexibility it provides in allowing you to easily place endpoints anywhere in the business, even places where it might be difficult to run a power outlet.